WeIgniteTech/the-weignitetech-program/10-fundamentals-of-programming/10-dev-environment/README.md

 * what a (good) dev environment can help you with
 * install and build your own dev environment
 * understand the importance of predictability in the build (and run) process
-* getting familiar with the terminal and the command line
-* getting familiar with the Linux system

 ## Lectures / Prerequisite to this topic
 > No particular reading or homework for this session.